Our Beliefs

 What Does “Presbyterian” Mean?

-Presbyterians are a denomination with deep roots in Texas.
+Presbyterians are a denomination deeply rooted in Texas.
 We stress God’s kingship over all creation, Jesus’ perfect work of salvation, and an intimate relationship with the Holy Spirit.
 "Presbyterian" simply refers to the way the church is governed.
 In Greek, the word "presbeuteros" means elder or shepherd (Titus 1:5; 1 Peter 5:1; 1 Timothy 5:17; Acts 15; Acts 16:4; Acts 20:17; James 5:14).
-Our pastor is held accountable by other pastors in the region who make up a presbytery.
+Pastors are held accountable by other pastors in the region who make up a presbytery.

-Finally, as a member of the Presbyterian Church in America, we trace our theological and ecclesiastical roots to the Reformed tradition of Protestantism.
+Finally, as a member of the Presbyterian Church in America, our theological and ecclesiastical roots trace back to the Reformed tradition of Protestantism.
 The Westminster Standards is a wonderful expression of the Bible’s core teachings and has served as the doctrinal standard for Presbyterians since the seventeenth century.